kamou/nixos-hyprland-minimal-installer/README.md

 ### Hyprland NixOS Image Builder

-This repository allows for building custom hyprland NixOS system images. (iso and VM)
+This repository allows for building custom hyprland NixOS system images.
+(ISO installer and VM)

 ### Using `profile.nix` to Configure the Environment